This integrated masters degree has four stages, each comprising 120 credits.

 Answer a few quick questions to check whether you’re ready for study success

-The standard start begins with the key introductory module Questions in science (S111) and the OU level 1 module Essential mathematics 1 (MST124).
-Check you’re ready for S111 and MST124 at the following links:
+The standard start begins with Questions in science (S111) and Essential mathematics 1 (MST124):

-Note: S111 will develop your mathematical skills and advise on preparing for MST124.
+Note: S111 will develop your mathematical skills and help you prepare for MST124.

 Basic maths start

-The basic maths start begins with the key introductory module Discovering mathematics (MU123).
-Check you’re ready for MU123 at the following link:
+The basic maths start begins with Discovering mathematics (MU123):

 Preparing for study with an Access module